- Chris McKay

 There’s a precise moment where my assessment of The Tomorrow War turned from passably stupid entertainment into utter disdain.
 Early in the movie, Dan teaches a science class and tries to engage his students.
 One of them, Martin (Seth Schenall), is obsessed with volcanoes.
 Screenwriting 101 suggests we must return to Martin later on, and sure enough, Dan returns from the future and needs Martin’s help.
 He’s working with his team to figure out why there’s ancient volcanic ash residue under the aliens’ claws.
 To discover why, he doesn’t go to a military scientist or even the internet—he consults Martin in an outrageously dumb scene.
 Sure, the scene explains that the aliens have been here for thousands of years, frozen in a glacier.
 Sure, the moment underscores how quickly glaciers are melting due to global warming.
 But it’s a moment (drawn from Jurassic Park, 1993) that captures the generic quality of everything that happens in this movie.
 The Tomorrow War is an expensive production without any ideas of its own and without the creativity to recycle others’ ideas compellingly.
 Although it’s refreshing to see a studio invest in a big-budget production that isn’t a sequel, spinoff, or based on some established intellectual property, this is cloyingly familiar paint-by-numbers filmmaking.

-(Note: This essay was originally suggested and posted on Patreon.)
+(Note: This review was originally suggested and posted on Patreon.)